ihmc-scale/act-up-model/README.md

 ## Calling into the interface from the reasoner

 To use it simply open a TCP connection to relevant port on whatever machine is hosting this software.
-Currently it is hosted on `koalemos.lan.cmu.edu`, using the default port of 21952.
+Currently it is hosted on `mneme.lan.cmu.edu`, using the default port of 21952.
 So you could open such a connection
 (on Linux or another UNIX-like OS, I don't know what the corresponding incantation would be in Windows) by simply doing

-    nc koalemos.lan.cmu.edu 21952
+    nc mneme.lan.cmu.edu 21952

 Alternatively you can run the code locally (as described in the next section), and connect to it through localhost.
 There is also a Dockerfile to facilitate running it that way; further details in a later section.